gemini3d/gemini3d/docs/Readme_output.md

 The particular format of the output files is specified by the user in the input config.nml file.
 There are three options:

-1. full output - output all state variables; very large file sizes will results, but this is required for building initial conditions and for some analysis that require detailed composition and temperature information.
+1. full output (```flagoutput=1``` in the config.nml file) - output all state variables; very large file sizes will results, but this is required for building initial conditions and for some analysis that require detailed composition and temperature information.
 Selecting full output will require a large amount of disk space  - *up to several terabytes per simulation*.
 The other use for full output is that it is needed for any kind of simulation milestone/restart functionality.
-2. average state parameter output - species averaged temperature and velocity; electron density.
+2. average state parameter output (```flagoutput=2```) - species averaged temperature and velocity; electron density.
 Probably best for most uses not requiring a full output of the plasma state.
-3. density only output - only electron density output.
+3. density only output (```flagoutput=3```) - only electron density output.
 Best for high-res instability runs where only the density is needed and the output cadence is high.
 This choice for output saves an enormous amount of disk space.

 MKSA units are used throughout.